 Remember when Kenyan long-distance runner Eliud Kipchoge broke the marathon record in Vienna in 2019, passing the finish line in under 2 hours?
 He had Nike’s Alphafly running shoes on his feet.
 That tells you all you need to know about this speed-hungry sneaker.

-Kipchoge was able to take advantage of some seriously innovative design features with this tech-heavy shoe, which features two exposed Zoom Air units in the forefoot, extra propulsive ZoomX foam in the heel, and a carbon-fibre plate for added lift and bounce.
+Kipchoge was able to take advantage of some seriously innovative design features with this tech-heavy shoe, which features two exposed Zoom Air units in the forefoot, extra propulsive ZoomX foam in the heel, and a carbon-fiber plate for added lift and bounce.

 The upper is also made of AtomKnit, a lightweight and breathable version of Flyknit, while the outsole was created using data sourced from hundreds of runners, offering grip from the start to end of your stride.